tetsuzawa/mcp-remote-audience/README.md

 [Official Docs](https://docs.cursor.com/context/model-context-protocol).
 The configuration file is located at `~/.cursor/mcp.json`.

 As of version `0.48.0`, Cursor supports unauthed SSE servers directly.
-If your MCP server is using the official MCP OAuth authorization protocol, you still need to add a **"command"** server and call `mcp-remote`.
+If your MCP server is using the official MCP OAuth authorization protocol, you still need to add a **"command"** server and call `mcp-remote-audience`.

 ### Windsurf